Paolo Ruffini (actor)

-Paolo Ruffini (born 26 November 1978, in Livorno) is an Italian actor, film director and presenter.
+Paolo Ruffini (born 26 November 1978) is an Italian actor, film director and television presenter.

 Life

-Ruffini was born in Livorno in 1978, he made his debut in show business by participating in commercials and in Paolo Virzì's film Ovosodo, in which he played the role of a disliked classmate of the main character.
+Ruffini was born in Livorno, Italy.
+He made his debut in show business by participating in commercials and in Paolo Virzì's film Ovosodo, in which he played the role of a disliked classmate of the main character.
 For several years he worked as an animator in many vacation villages.

 Passionate about cinema, in 2001 he founded the cinema association Nido del Cuculo, with which he organizes events, festivals, film festivals (including the Joe D'Amato Horror Festival dedicated to Joe D'Amato), produces documentaries, plays (among all Io Doppio) and musicals in which he often plays the role of actor and author.

-In 2002 he won the Cercasi VJ contest on Mtv.
+In 2002 he won the Cercasi VJ contest on MTV.
 For more than three years he hosts programs such as MTV on the beach, Hitlist Italia, MTV Mobile Chart and Select.
 In 2005 he leaves the music network and starts to collaborate with Marco Giusti.
 He participates in the demential talk show Bla Bla Bla with Lillo & Greg.
 In the same year, again with Marco Giusti, he figures as the author of Stracult, on Rai 2, during which he interviews authors and actors such as John Woo, Donald Sutherland and Barbara Bouchet.

 In 2005 he participated in Neri Parenti's Natale a Miami; in 2006 he repeated with Natale a New York.
 In 2007 he became the frontman for the channel Comedy Central of the MTV Italia group.
 In 2008 he participated in the theatrical show Portamitanterose.it, created by Maurizio Costanzo and Enrico Vaime.
-In the same year he is in the cast of Natale a Rio; in 2009 he is among the leads in Carlo Vanzina's film Un’estate ai Caraibi, with Gigi Proietti.
+In the same year he is in the cast of Natale a Rio; in 2009 he is among the leads in Carlo Vanzina's film Un'estate ai Caraibi, with Gigi Proietti.
 He was later part of the cast of Paolo Virzì's The first beautiful thing.

 In 2010 he co-stars with Luca Argentero and Paola Cortellesi the comedy directed by Giambattista Avellino C'è chi dice no. The same year he is also on stage with the musical 80 voglia di...'80! directed by Fabrizio Angelini.
 Later he is one of the protagonists of two parallel movies by the director and screenwriter Fausto Brizzi: Men vs. Women and Women vs. Men.

 In September 2011 he leads on Italia 1 the comedy program Colorado together with Belén Rodríguez, being confirmed for the next 5 editions.
 At the same time, Ex 2 - Still friends?, directed by Carlo Vanzina, is released in cinemas.
 In 2013 he made his directorial debut with Fuga di cervelli, one of the most viewed Italian films in 2013, which grossed more than 5.5 million euros.